1992–93 Greek Football Cup

 The 1992–93 Greek Football Cup was the 51st edition of the Greek Football Cup.

 Tournament details

 Totally 72 teams participated, 18 from Alpha Ethniki, 18 from Beta, and 36 from Gamma.
 It was held in 6 rounds, included final.

-Without particular surprises, minus the elimination of Aris in the Group stage by Ethnikos Piraeus and Paniliakos, teams of lower divisions, the three big teams of Attica qualified easily or with difficulty to semi-finals.
+Without particular surprises, minus the elimination of Aris in the group stage by Ethnikos Piraeus and Paniliakos, teams of lower divisions, the three big teams of Attica qualified easily or with difficulty to semi-finals.
 In that round, Olympiacos eliminated AEK Athens, the season's champions, after two very interesting matches, with qualification to be judged in extra time.
-Panathinaikos had easier work against Apollon Athens.
+Panathinaikos had easier task against Apollon Athens.

-In the Final, that was held in Olympic Stadium, Panathinaikos managed to win their eternal opponent by 1–0, opening the street for a line of three possessed wins of the Cup.
-Vasilis Dimitriadis was elected as first scorer, scoring 10 goals.
+In the final, that was held at the Olympic Stadium, Panathinaikos managed to win their "eternal" opponent by 1–0, opening the path for a line of three cup conquest in a row.
+Vasilis Dimitriadis emerged as the top scorer, scoring 10 goals.

 Calendar

 Group stage

 The phase was played in a single round-robin format.
 Each win would gain 2 points, each draw 1 and each loss would not gain any point.